POD® Handboards since 1993 - The Longest Surviving Bodysurfing Handboard Brand

 The Future Looks Bright for POD Handboards

 Together with designer Shane Vassallo, POD® Handboards is in full support of bodysurfing innovation.
 Unfortunately, this has not always been the case.
-One brand in particular changed their entire approach from holding/grabbing a handboard, to strapping the hand in the natural swimming position.
-In doing so they actually copied the unique POD® strapping bridge design and hand strap construction, right down to logo placement.
+One brand, in particular, changed their entire approach from holding/grabbing a handboard, to strapping the hand in the natural swimming position.
+In doing so, they copied the unique POD® strap bridge design and hand strap construction, right down to logo placement.

 Over time the sport of bodysurfing has gained popularity, and other companies have seen the need to address the challenges of this particular sport.
 We are happy to see that now, more than 20 years later new bodysurfing brands are coming out with their unique shapes and designs.

 To that, we say “Well done!” -- This is another giant step forward for the Art of Bodysurfing and we hope it only continues to get better!